flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 - Hoppie User ID:
     - Unique logon code that is used to identify the user for the Hoppie ACARS communication.
     - See [Create a logon code](../hoppie.md#create-a-logon-code) in our documentation for Hoppie ACARS.

-### SimBrief Integration

-!!! warning ""
-    This setting only applies to the Stable Version of the A32NX.
-See the page listed below.

-Please see our [SimBrief and Navigraph Integration](../simbrief.md) page for details on linking your accounts for both Stable and Development Versions.

 ## Audio